Panoptikum-social/blog.panoptikum.social/vienna-beamers/index.md

 Vienna BEAMers is the in person meetup and study group for people interested and/or coding in Elixir and Phoenix.
 We meet every two weeks at Stefan's place: Vorgartenstraße 145/2/3, 1020 Wien

-The next meetups are Okt 5th, 19th and Nov 2nd 2016.
+The next meetups are Okt 5th, 19th and Nov 2nd 2016, each starting from 18:00 lasting until 21:00 at most.

 There are no prerequesites besides showing up with a notebook and some interest in one of the languages, that run on the BEAM.
 We have also enthusiasts for Erlang, Lisp-Flavoured Erlang & Joxa